seiscomp-macOS/seiscomp/README.md

 Note that the binary location Python3.11 is before `/bin/:/usr/bin`)

-**IMPORTANT for Boost installation **:
+**NOTE for Boost installation **:

-Since May 2025, the Boost library was updated to v1.85 which is not compatible with SeisComP (Linux & Mac).
-Therefore we need to install Boost < 1.85.
-As of this writing Boost v1.76 is available with Homebrew.
+Latest upstream seiscomp is compatible with Boost v1.86, no need to install older Boost 1.76 anymore on macOS.

 ### Continue installing macOS dependencies with:

 ```
-brew install boost@1.76
+brew install boost
 brew install cmake
 brew install fftw
 brew install flex